Poutchouli/CivitAI-Crap-Blocker/README.md

 ## Installation ⚡

 1. Install [Tampermonkey](https://www.tampermonkey.net/) (Chrome/Firefox/Edge/Safari)
-2. Copy the script into you tampermonkey add-on
+2. Copy the script into your tampermonkey add-on
 3. Refresh CivitAI pages to see the changes

 ## What It Blocks 🚮